Cowen lifts Salesforce Inc. [CRM] price estimate. Who else is bullish?

-Salesforce Inc. [NYSE: CRM] gained 1.08% on the last trading session, reaching $163.36 price per share at the time.
+Salesforce Inc. [NYSE: CRM] stock went on an upward path that rose over 0.58% on Monday, amounting to a one-week price decrease of less than -1.23%.
 The company report on February 8, 2023 that Trax Joins the MuleSoft Technology Partner Program.

 Will You Miss Out On This Growth Stock Boom?